Uncle’s Awa Club and Hoolaulea Farmers Market

 What to Expect

 Filled with remarkable sights, sounds, and smells, a stroll through the market is a sensory delight.
 Try some homemade kava and walk down to the newly-formed Kaimu black sand beach or stock up on unique, handmade Hawaiian gifts to bring back home.
 The market is also a great opportunity to collect some locally-grown ingredients for a home-cooked meal back at your hotel or vacation rental.
 In addition to the fresh produce (and there’s lots), you’ll find unique clothing, arts and crafts, and hand-made jewelry for sale.
+In August of 2019 the night market was temporarily closed by the owners for several weeks due to some unruly guests who disrespected house rules and were participating in disruptive activities that the owners prefer not to have on their property.
+Please be respectful and obey the house rules if you visit the market.

 Dining at the Hoolaulea Farmers Market